sparklingrobots/nano2017/second_draft/meta/Plot.md

 2. hero receives call to adventure

-Fi comes to Lo with a summoning from the Delvers--Fi shares her fear and bolsters Lo's courage.
+SOMEONE comes to Lo with a summoning from the Delvers, Lo ignores it and continues her normal life.
+Whatever that is.

 3. hero rejects call